So why has the NHS – a public service, fallen from grace?

 Poor medicine in the 21st century

-The human genome has been a game changer and in so developing a catalogue of genes for diseases we are learning at our cost that medicine in fact is still in its infancy.
-This is at odds with the fact so much good practice was established in the 19-20th centuries – Lister and Victorian surgery.
+The human genome has been a game changer, and in so developing a catalogue of genes for diseases, we are learning at our cost that medicine, in fact, is still in its infancy.
+This is at odds with the fact so much good practice was established in the 19th and 20th centuries – Lister and Victorian surgery.
 We cannot ignore the great benefits bestowed by vaccinations against previous deadly diseases from Jenner (smallpox) to Professor Sarah Gilbert (AZ) and Dr Ugur Sakin and his wife Ozlem Tureci Pfizer (Covid-19).

-However we have learned some startling things.
-First of all men and women are different!
-That most drugs are tested on animals like mice and rats and then applied to a male physiology.
-Many drugs fail to work based around their side effects.
-Side effects are treated with other drugs to nullify those problems and it all becomes an expensive and crude process.
-The antibiotic scandal has left us with many problems where resistance has been created.
+However, we have learned some startling things.
+First of all, men and women are different!
+Most drugs are tested on animals like mice and rats and then applied to male physiology.
+Many drugs fail to work based on their side effects.
+Side effects are treated with other drugs to nullify those problems, and it all becomes an expensive and crude process.
+The antibiotic scandal has left us with many issues where resistance has been created.
 Superinfections and nosocomial (hospital) infections are still a 21st century concern.
-This has not been helped by potential prevention of litigation from infection.
-Designer drugs and medicine are still a way off but will redefine medicine.
+The potential prevention of litigation from infection has not helped this.
+Designer drugs and medicine are still a way off, but they will redefine medicine.

-Poor medicine comes from trial and error; inadequate understanding of patient’s needs or failing to ensure patients share decision making as a stumbling block.
-Delays in referrals arise because of budgetary concerns and retention of problems in house and performing wasteful delaying tactics with pointless blood tests.
+Poor medicine comes from trial and error; inadequate understanding of patients’ needs or failure to ensure patients share decision-making is a stumbling block.
+Delays in referrals arise because of budgetary concerns, retention of problems in-house, and wasteful delaying tactics with pointless blood tests.
 A GP once treated a malignant melanoma as a verruca, my first case of skin cancer in practice.
-By the time the patient reached me much damage had been done.
+By the time the patient reached me, much damage had been done.

-Social and medical care often fail to join up and some of the most disturbing cases involve overworked social workers.
-The NHS and social services have often become unhinged without any clear road map.
-Anyone with even a modicum of understanding appreciates that social care, whether for the elderly, handicapped or mentally ill are equal ingredients that require integrated health care.
+Social and medical care often fail to join up, and some of the most disturbing cases involve overworked social workers.
+The NHS and social services have frequently become unhinged without any clear road map.
+Anyone with even a modicum of understanding appreciates that social care, whether for the elderly, handicapped or mentally ill, are equal ingredients that require integrated health care.

 Progress on the horizon

-One of the most recent changes relates to the prescribing practice of pharmacists.
-Many are enabled to provide first-line medical treatment and prescribe.
-This is broadly welcome by the medical profession, but it is a process in its infancy.
-Where the domain of the medical doctor is shared amongst Allied Health Professions (AHPs) and nurses we can see early benefits.
+One of the most recent changes relates to pharmacists’ prescribing practice.
+Many are able to provide first-line medical treatment and prescribe it.
+The medical profession broadly welcomes this, but it is a process in its infancy.
+Where the domain of the medical doctor is shared amongst Allied Health Professions (AHPs) and nurses, we can see early benefits.
 These are called advanced care practitioners.
-Podiatrists uniquely can performed alongside medically trained doctors and yet some of the educational resources still remain unfunded although Health Education England have this in their viewfinder.
+Podiatrists can perform uniquely alongside medically trained doctors, yet some of the educational resources remain unfunded.

 Nurses and health care assistants form the bulk of medical health delivery and maintain an extensive support framework.
-Given these opportunities such people can extend the health care provision to a higher level.
-Nurse practitioners, podiatrists and physiotherapists together with optometrists can prescribe, removing the reliance on GPs.
-Although each professional has to embark on costly top up education initially, these new prescribers are often more cautious how they prescribe than medical doctors.
-AHP and nurse practitioners are forming a new group of professionals who can deliver some of the medical care around their own professions.
+Given these opportunities, such people can extend the health care provision to a higher level.
+Nurse practitioners, podiatrists and physiotherapists, together with optometrists, can prescribe, removing the reliance on GPs.
+Although each professional has to embark on costly top-up education initially, these new prescribers are often more cautious about how they prescribe than medical doctors.
+AHP and nurse practitioners are forming a new group of professionals who can deliver some of the medical care around their professions.

 Bad management

 Successive Governments know the NHS is a political minefield.
 By the 21st century, the NHS had become a religion to the voter in the eyes of the media, something to keep the prophets happy.
-The adage “don’t fix something if it isn’t broken” might have applied, but when we went from medical managers to industrial managers to MBA degree acquired managers back to nurse managers and then mixed with CEOs, we were doomed.
+The adage “don’t fix something if it isn’t broken” might have applied.
+Still, when we went from medical managers to industrial managers to MBA degree-acquired managers, back to nurse managers and then mixed with CEOs, we were doomed.

-Driven by targets, waiting times, A&E focused overload attracted complaints and has seen managers struggling.
-Failed CEOs were paid compensatory amounts to leave after poor performance and then good clinicians were tempted with mutually agreed resignation schemes to leave to save money.
-The drain on our skilled medics soon appeared and senior consultants would have to be replaced eventually with more people as the expertise was lost.
+Driven by targets and waiting times, A&E-focused overload attracted complaints and has seen managers struggling.
+Failed CEOs were paid compensatory amounts to leave after poor performance, and then good clinicians were tempted with mutually agreed resignation schemes to leave to save money.
+The drain on our skilled medics soon appeared, and senior consultants would eventually have to be replaced with more people as the expertise was lost.
 One consultant told me he would have to be replaced by two consultants because his breadth of ability could not be met in modern terms.
 Another consultant in a different specialty had to be replaced by three consultants.
 This has been created because modern consultants have narrowed fields of expertise partly imposed by the EU directive to reduce training hours.
-You can see this might be correct in employment terms but not in terms of acquired experience.
+You can see this might be correct in terms of employment but not in terms of acquired experience.

 Poor contracts for some

-Aneurin Bevan was asked how he convinced doctors to come on board with a National Health Service (NHS).
+Aneurin Bevan was asked how he convinced doctors to join the National Health Service (NHS).
 He allegedly replied, “I stuffed their mouths full of gold.”
-Bevan needed the consultants on his side back in 1947, so he gave them lucrative contracts to nationalise the health care system.
+Bevan needed the consultants on his side in 1947, so he gave them lucrative contracts to nationalise the health care system.

-Today substantial pension pots offered to doctors some time ago have now caused major tax disadvantages and many leave early to avoid their punitive effects.
-GPs are not employed as most health care workers but are self-employed and own their own building in many cases.
+Today, substantial pension pots offered to doctors some time ago have now caused major tax disadvantages, and many leave early to avoid their punitive effects.
+GPs are not employed as most healthcare workers but are self-employed and own their buildings in many cases.
 As the mass exodus continues, the General Medical Council indicated that there are 21,000 doctors due to retire in September 2022.
-NHS has estimated it has a staff shortage of around 110,000.
+NHS has estimated that there is a staff shortage of around 110,000.

-GPs are business men and women, or they are if they hold senior partnerships with buildings and people to look after.
-We see the GP directly above the watermark as an iceberg, the background workload remains unseen below the water level.
-Consultants are different to GPs in that they work in hospitals mainly but might undertake sessions in a GP surgery.
+GPs are businessmen and women, or they are if they hold senior partnerships with buildings and people to look after.
+We see the GP directly above the watermark as an iceberg; the background workload remains unseen below the water level.
+Consultants are different from GPs in that they work mainly in hospitals but might undertake sessions in a GP surgery.
 Some GPs have co-consultant workloads in hospitals and offer specialisation within their practice.

 Hospitals are cities that grow over time and soon outgrow their workload.
 New buildings make older ones appear as dying vegetation from the outside.
-Some are just not nice places to visit let alone work in.
-Budgets are divided according to internal bidding wars, priority and, of course, what is politically framed within sight of the telescope, let alone microscope and flagged as essential.
-Cancer and heart disease have won out in the past but from time to time money is thrown at a problem like hips and knees as a temporary stop gap.
+Some are just not lovely places to visit, let alone work in.
+Budgets are divided according to internal bidding wars, priority and, of course, what is politically framed within sight of the telescope, let alone the microscope and flagged as essential.
+Cancer and heart disease have won out in the past, but from time to time, money is thrown at a problem like hips and knees as a temporary stopgap.
 Internal NHS accounting is like no other.
-Underspends are penalised as are overspends, but many departments ignore spends as they know extra money will appear if the problem hits a critical level.
-Meetings and internal courses require even top level clinicians to cancel clinics, pushing patient’s back lengthening their treatment waits.
+Underspends are penalised, as are overspends, but many departments ignore spending as they know extra money will appear if the problem hits a critical level.
+Meetings and internal courses require even top-level clinicians to cancel clinics, pushing patients back and lengthening their treatment waits.

 Whole time equivalents

 Consultants split their time between the NHS and the independent sector, although some remain loyal to the NHS alone.
 Their contracts are divided into sessions.
 It is possible to work more sessions because of overtime and extra managerial duties.
 Surgeons often make up their salary in the independent (private sector) system, taking away an essential NHS resource – experienced professionals.
 This was the deal that Bevan had to negotiate.
-It is true that junior consultants have found it harder to follow their senior colleagues into the independent sector but eventually they trim back their hours if they want to work this sector.
-Of course if a consultant falls below his or her ideal minimum contractual hours they are penalised and so a status quo is met to maintain optimum service.
-Their duty is first and foremost to the NHS.
+Junior consultants have indeed found it more challenging to follow their senior colleagues into the independent sector.
+Still, eventually, they trim back their hours if they want to work in this sector.
+Of course, if a consultant falls below his or her ideal minimum contractual hours, they are penalised, and so a status quo is met to maintain optimum service.
+Their duty is, first and foremost, to the NHS.

 Waiting list initiatives

-The NHS reaches a critical point each year when targets and wait times escalate; this was before Covid.
-The independent sector would clear its decks for a flood of NHS driven waiting list initiatives.
+The NHS reaches a critical point each year when targets and wait times escalate; this was before COVID-19.
+The independent sector would clear its decks for a flood of NHS-driven waiting list initiatives.
 The same NHS consultants pick up this work in the independent sector as theatre time is better organised without the crippling effect of internal meetings.

-GPs and consultants are different from other key workers who are contracted in less favourable terms and cannot work in the same flexible employment contract.
-The only way to mix practice, as in podiatry, is to work on an agreed flexible contract. i.e 2 days NHS, 3 days in your own practice.
+GPs and consultants are different from other key workers who are contracted on less favourable terms and cannot work under the same flexible employment contract.
+The only way to mix practice, as in podiatry, is to work on an agreed flexible contract—i.e., 2 days NHS, 3 days in your own practice.
 This works well for clinicians but not for the continuity of the service.
-To make up the deficit, the UK depends upon overseas recruitment for many parts of the healthcare system.
+To make up for the deficit, the UK depends upon overseas recruitment for many parts of the healthcare system.

 Litigation

-I was sad to leave the NHS when I did but had reached a critical point of frustration and disappointment.
-Thirty six years of investment had to be put to one side as I moved into the independent sector where at last I could focus on patient welfare without the worry of managerial duties and mindless requests that involved wasted efforts.
+I was sad to leave the NHS when I did, but I had reached a critical point of frustration and disappointment.
+Thirty-six years of investment had to be put to one side as I moved into the independent sector, where, at last, I could focus on patient welfare without the worry of managerial duties and mindless requests that involved wasted efforts.

 The daily diet of news about Britain’s failing health service is a fairground carousel.
-A metaphor for going around and getting nowhere.
-If politicians do not get off the carousel and don’t talk to the ground staff, nothing will change and Britain will continue to deliver substandard care.
-Unfortunately some advisors are not always the best people.
-Political pressures bend toward the requirements of Government thus making advisor’s tasks more difficult.
+It’s a metaphor for going around and getting nowhere.
+If politicians do not get off the carousel and don’t talk to the ground staff, nothing will change, and Britain will continue to deliver substandard care.
+Unfortunately, some advisors are not always the best people.
+Political pressures bend toward the requirements of the Government, thus making advisors’ tasks more difficult.

-So comforting to have someone listen, someone to take your problem seriously, someone who is engaged, time to talk, and a service you can trust and be proud of – sorry, Britain, the moth is already in the cupboard and has been there longer than you think.
+It is so comforting to have someone listen, someone to take your problem seriously, someone who is engaged, someone who has time to talk, and a service you can trust and be proud of—sorry, Britain, the moth is already in the cupboard and has been there longer than you think.

-David is a former AHP consultant and former podiatric surgeon, and has worked in the NHS, the Independent sector and education sector during his 40+ years as a registered professional.
-In his next article, he will talk about how to get the best out of a patient consultation with an example of a case history.
-(Out in June).
+David is a former AHP consultant and podiatric surgeon who worked in the NHS, the Independent sector, and the education sector during his 40+ years as a registered professional.
+In his next article, he will discuss how to get the best out of a patient consultation with an example of a case history (out in June).

 Thanks for reading ‘A dying healthcare system’ by David R Tollafield